English Comprehension

 1. Privacy: First, you must realize there is no privacy on the Internet.
 Whatever you post is there forever and ever and ever.

 The Internet is the Wild West of communication.
-Everyone should be concerned about privacy, so you must be very careful when giving out personal information.
+Everyone should be concerned about their privacy, so it is essential to be very careful when sharing personal information.
 All reputable sites have secure systems that protect your information until they don’t.
 Even the most sophisticated systems are vulnerable.
 Someone, somewhere, will find a way to hack into the secure files.
 The Internet has created new opportunities for scams and illegal activity.

-3. News: Nowadays, it is difficult to find news that is objectively true.
+3. News: Nowadays, it isn’t easy to find objectively true news.
 Almost every news item is nothing more than an opinion portrayed as facts.
 The Internet and social media sites, in particular, are to blame for the blurring of opinions and facts.
 Anyone is allowed to say anything they want, and they don’t need to provide proof or context to back up their rhetoric.
 The world revolves around lies, misinformation, and selectively left-out relevant details.

-4. Distraction: For many people, the mere beep of their phone signals that something much more important than what you are doing awaits you.
+4. Distraction: For many people, the mere beep of their phone signals that something much more important than what they are doing awaits them.
 It could be an email from a friend, a Facebook post, or any old nonsense, but you must look now.
 It’ll still be there in an hour, tomorrow, or next month, but it must be important, so you must look now.
 We no longer have control of our time.
-If social media owns our time, they own us.
+If social media owns our time, then it owns us.

-5. Addictive: Social media is the new addiction causing mental health issues in young and old.
-In the early days of the Internet, experts advised parents to have their computers in a family area where they could monitor children’s screen time and content viewed.
+5. Addictive: Social media is the new addiction, causing mental health issues in young and old.
+In the early days of the Internet, experts advised parents to place their computers in a family area where they could monitor their children’s screen time and the content they viewed.
 Now, that warning is useless as virtually every teen and many preteens have cell phones to stare at whenever and for however long they want.

 Popular Social Media Sites in North America